maaz-codes/minishell/issues.md

 Desired : Should throw a syntax error.
 Status : FIXED!

-####exp: "" | ""
-Behaviour : Doesn't print anything.
-Desired : Shoud parse the empty strings and give cmd not found twice.
-Status :

 ####exp: ls | |
 Behaviour : Doesn't throw a syntax error.
 Desired : Should throw a syntax error.
+Status : FIXED!

+####exp: "" | ""
+Behaviour : Doesn't print anything.
+Desired : Should parse the empty strings and give cmd not found twice.
 Status :

 ####exp: echo $SHLVL
-Behaviour :
+Behaviour : Doesn't print the things that are just one char long.
-Desired :
+Desired : Should print every value as long as it exists.
 Status :

 ##CMDS